 Learn How to Experience Your Feelings After a Trauma

-After experiencing any sort of traumatic or stressful life event, fear, anxiety, and sadness are all natural emotions, but trauma therapy can help.
+After experiencing any sort of traumatic or stressful life event, fear, anxiety, and sadness are all natural feelings after trauma, but therapy can help.
 Feeling these natural emotions are an important part of processing and trauma healing.
 One way to begin to actually experience these natural emotions is to be aware of the manufactured emotions that can often be layered on top.

 What are Natural vs. Manufactured Emotions?